-When it comes to native poisonous frogs, Florida doesn’t have a single one.
+When it comes to native poisonous/invasive frogs in Florida, The city doesn’t have a single one.
 The University of Florida has identified 30 species of frogs and toads that currently call Florida home.
 Some are not native to the state but have a quickly growing population.
 Especially causing concern is that the state has been invaded by a breed of poisonous toad known as the Cane Toad, or Bufo Toad.
 The Bufo Toad is a danger to the ecosystem because they destroy the indigenous amphibians and other animals in the southern state.
 To fully understand the invasive frog situation in Florida, let’s dive into the different indigenous amphibians of Florida.

 What are the Native Frogs of Florida?